Ananyeah/DataScience-Setting-up-your-playground/README.md

 ```
 Docker exec 304e jupyter notebook list
 ```
-304e - first four letters of the conatiner ID - executing Jupyter notebook on the container.
+304e - first four letters of the container ID - executing Jupyter notebook on the container.

 ## Some other Docker Commands
 ```